Vincent Drouin

 Vincent Drouin (29 March 1932 – 1 September 1979) was a Liberal party member of the House of Commons of Canada.
 He was a lawyer by career.

+Career

 He was first elected at the Argenteuil—Deux-Montagnes riding in the 1962 general election and re-elected there in 1963.
 Drouin was defeated after his second term, the 26th Canadian Parliament, in the 1965 election by Roger Régimbal of the Progressive Conservative party.